Taking place at beautiful Jericho Beach in July each year, the Vancouver Folk Music Festival is one of the Lower Mainland’s premier music festivals.

 Folk Music Festival Food

 In the past, most of the food vendors were concentrated in a food court-type area in the northeast corner of the festival venue.
-Last year they were spread out over four or so different places on-site.
+In 2025, they were spread out over a few different places.

 Little Folks Village

-The Little Folks Village at the Vancouver Folk Music Festival is full of fun things for kids to do.
-The area is open from 3:00 pm to 5:00 pm on the Friday, and then from 10:00 am to 5:00 pm on Saturday and Sunday.
+The Little Folks Village at the Vancouver Folk Music Festival is full of fun activities for kids.
+The area is usually open from 3:00 pm to 5:00 pm on Friday, and then from 10:00 am to 5:00 pm on Saturday and Sunday.
+It’s likely to be similar in 2026.

 The Artisan Market